Operator monotone functions and L\"owner functions of several variables: Locally matrix monotone functions

 As the dimension of the matrices increases, the condition that a function $f$ be locally monotone becomes more stringent.
-On an infinite dimensional Hilbert space, the requirement becomes that $f$ be in the L\"owner class, as we shall see in the next section.
+On an infinite dimensional Hilbert space, the requirement becomes that $f$ be in the Loewner class, as we shall see in the next section.